'After clean water, vaccination is the most effective public health intervention in the world for saving lives and promoting good health.'

 - You will receive a letter with the date we are visiting your child's school and a Consent form to return to school.
 We suggest you read about this vaccine in the following leaflets before signing and returning the Consent form to school.

 - Children who have medical conditions which put them at increased risk can be seen at Lukis House before the school session if needed.
 In addition, catch-up clinics are held at Lukis House if needed.
 Details of clinics can be obtained by calling Tel No: 01481 222011

-HPV for Year 8 and 9
+HPV for Year 8

 - Cervical Cancer.

 - Some mouth and throat (head and neck) cancers.

 - Some cancers of the anal and genital areas.